robertoszek/pleroma-bot/docs/gettingstarted/automateit.md

 ## Run on a timer

-If you prefer not using the daemon mode, you can
+If you prefer not using the daemon mode, you can instead opt to run `pleroma-bot` on a timer of your choosing.

 ### Cron